RUSSIA: Three more Muslim prisoners of conscience

 A judge at Oryol's Soviet District Court has extended the pre-trial detention of Danish Jehovah's Witness prisoner of conscience Dennis Ole Christensen for a further three months, until 23 February 2018 (by which time he will have been in custody for nine months).
 Investigators accuse him of "continuing the activities" of the Oryol Jehovah's Witness community, which was banned and liquidated as "extremist" in June 2016.
 He denies the charges.

 In a three-hour hearing on 20 November, Judge Andrei Tretyakov refused to allow Christensen to return home under house arrest.
-He also declined to consider the Danish Embassy's guarantee that it would not issue him with a new passport or otherwise help him leave the country, the jw-russia.org news website reported the same day.
+He also declined to consider the Danish Embassy's guarantee that it would not issue him with a new passport or otherwise help him leave the country, Jehovah’s Witnesses stated the same day.

-The criminal trial of Jehovah's Witness elder Arkady Akopovich Akopyan continues at Prokhladny District Court in Kabardino-Balkariya.
+The criminal trial of Jehovah's Witness elder Arkadya Akopovich Akopyan continues at Prokhladny District Court in Kabardino-Balkariya.
 His next hearing is due to take place on 10 January 2018.